 2. Is scattering always random?

-Often it implies randomness, but sometimes it can be done with a purpose, like scattering seeds.
+Often it implies randomness, but sometimes it can be intentional, such as scattering seeds, distributing confetti, or spreading resources across multiple locations.

 3. What is the difference between scatter and spread?

-“Scatter” suggests a more chaotic or random distribution, while “spread” can imply a more even or controlled distribution.
+“Scatter” suggests a more chaotic or irregular distribution, while “spread” can imply a wider distribution and may be more controlled or evenly distributed depending on context.